 - Number of products in stock (you probably won’t get the Buy Box if you have 1 unit in stock and another seller has a lot more)

 There are more factors that come into play, but these are the biggest.
-Take a look if anything here applies to you, and if so, try to rectify it.
+Take a look if anything here applies to you, and if so, fix it.

 Being buried in the “Other Sellers on Amazon” section is just as bad as being buried on page 9 of the search results.

 #11: Run & Optimize PPC Campaigns

-Amazon search is becoming more and more of a “pay to play” game.
+Amazon search is becoming more and more “pay to play”.
 Organic search results are getting pushed down, in favor of sponsored (paid) results.

 Optimizations may include putting more of your budget into more profitable search terms, and less budget for search terms that don’t give you a good ACOS.